dsp-jetpack/JetPack/doc/deployment_guide.md

 * Core Network Infrastructure - The connectivity of aggregation switches to the core for external connectivity.
 * Data Network Infrastructure - The server NICs, top-of-rack (ToR) switches, and the aggregation switches.
-* Management Network Infrastructure - The BMC management network, consisting of iDRAC ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048-ON switch in one of the three racks in the cluster.
+* Management Network Infrastructure - The BMC management network, consisting of idrac ports and the out-of-band management ports of the switches, is aggregated into a 1-rack unit (RU) S3048-ON switch in one of the three racks in the cluster.
 This 1-RU switch in turn can connect to one of the aggregation or core switches to create a separate network with a separate VLAN.

 > Note: Please contact your Dell EMC sales representative for a detailed parts list or contact Dell EMC Professional Services team for OpenStack using the email [rhosp.ra.ps@emc.com](malito:rhosp.ra.ps@emc.com)